Arvind Kejriwal seeks time from Mallikarjun Kharge, Rahul Gandhi amid tussle with Centre over ordinance issue

 — Ajay Maken (@ajaymaken) May 26, 2023

-Alka Lamba, another senior party leader, tweeted that the AAP should first apologise to Congress, Sonia Gandhi, Manmohan Singh and Sheila Dikshit and if it did, party workers would not have any problem with the leadership meeting Kejriwal.
+Alka Lamba, another senior leader, tweeted that AAP should first apologise to Congress, Sonia Gandhi, Manmohan Singh and Sheila Dikshit and workers would not have any problem in such a scenario.
 "I hope Congress president Kharge-ji will keep in mind the sentiments of workers of Congress who were insulted by the AAP," she said.

 कॉंग्रेस परिवार, पूर्व कॉंग्रेस अध्यक्ष सोनिया गांधी जी, पूर्व प्रधानमंत्री डॉ मनमोहन सिंह जी, पूर्व मुख्यमंत्री स्वर्गीय शीला दीक्षित जी और गांधी परिवार से #AAP माफ़ी माँगे और बात आगे बड़े तो हम कार्यकर्ताओं को कोई आपत्ति नहीं होगी, उम्मीद करते हैं कॉंग्रेस अध्यक्ष @kharge जी… https://t.co/Ekc5B95aSv